-The statement of material facts should consist of short numbered paragraphs, each containing.
+The statement of material facts should consist of short numbered paragraphs.
 Each numbered paragraph shall contain pinpoint references to affidavits, pleadings, discovery responses, deposition testimony (by page and line), or other materials that support the material facts stated in the paragraph.
-A fact is "material" if pertinent Failure to provide citations to the outcome of the issues identified exact locations in the summary judgment record supporting the factual allegations may be grounds to deny the motion.
+Failure to provide citations to the exact locations in the record supporting the factual allegations may be grounds to deny the motion.